-Wine Barrl Care Gardeners' Corner Kids' Garden Sustainable Garden Contact Us
+Wine Barrl Care Gardeners' Corner Kids' Garden Sustainable Garden Go Shopping

 Innovate to Conserve Natural Resources MGP Inc 1-800-574-7248

-Oak trees that are picked to harvest for barrels making are all at least a hundred year old, tight and straight grain of wood are essential for leak proof.
-These wine barrels are actually pieces of artifacts that are crafted using same ancient technique passing down from generations to generations.
+Oak trees that are picked to harvest for barrels are all at least a hundred years old.
+Tight and straight wood are essential for leak proof barrels.
+These wine barrels are actually pieces of artifacts that are crafted using the same ancient techniques passed down from generations to generations.

-When you receive the recycled wine barrels products, if the barrels is meant for water tight usage, you have to fill the barrels with water half way to keep the tightness of the barrels staves that may be loosen up during the transit.
+If the barrels are meant for water tight usage, you must fill the barrels half way with water to keep the tightness of the barrel staves that may have loosened during the transit.
 It should be under water for about a day depending on the dryness of the barrels.
-For whole barrels go through the same procedure for both heads.
-Then follow the procedure for cleaning up if required! some of you might like the way of used wine barrels smell and look, you may not need to go through our suggested steps, as long as they are not use for food grade!
+Whole barrels go through the same procedure.
+Follow these steps for cleaning if required!

-1. Since the barrels previously contained wine, there was residue (titrates) clinging to the inside of the barrels, scraped off as much as possible.
+1. Since the barrels previously contained wine, there are residue (titrates) clinging to the inside of the barrels, scrape off as much as possible.

-2. To remove the harshest tannins and remaining wine residue, fill the water tight barrels with 5 gallons (10% of barrel capacity) of soda ash (baking soda) in hot water solution, stand on one end for 5 minutes, roll around, stand on the other end for 5 minutes, roll around, check for possible leaking (never has happened), empty, drain well, then re-rinsing with fresh water.
-After this process it must be immediately filled with water depending what you do with the barrels.
-It is imperative to filed the barrels at least partially with liquid to prevent them from drying out and resulting in leaking.
+2. To remove the tannins and remaining wine residue, fill the water tight barrels with 5 gallons (10% of barrel capacity) of baking soda in a hot water solution.
+Let stand on one end for 5 minutes, then roll around, and let stand on the other end for another 5 minutes.
+Check for possible leaking, then empty the barrel of excess water, drain well and re-rinse with fresh water.
+Once finished, it must be immediately filled with water.
+It is important to fill the barrels at least partially with water to prevent them from drying out that results in leaking.

-3. If you need to store the barrel away during the off season and not in use outdoor, you should thoroughly moist the barrel oak wood staves, till it water saturated, then seal it with carton boxes, shrink wrap or cover it with plastic material tightly to minimize dry out, check on it every month to make sure they are not dry up.
-Put them in cool dry places like the basement or garage.
+3. If you need to store the barrels away, you should thoroughly water the barrel oak wood staves until it is completely saturated.
+Then seal it with carton boxes, shrink wrap or cover it tightly with any kind of plastic material to minimize dry out.
+Check back every month to make sure they have not dried up.
+Leave them in cool dry places like the basement or garage.

-To set the barrels up for your water gardening or use as rain barrels, you should elevated the barrels by placing on barrels movers or put some bricks and short lengths of 2x4s beneath them to let the air circulate around them and keep the water insulated from the ground.
-That will help to prevent your water in your barrels from heating up by the summer heat on your concrete ground.!
-Even if you were to set the barrels down on soil, we recommend that you elevate them to reduce the risk of the barrel rotting away where it is in contact with the ground.
-Also, pests would have a harder time climbing up and inside to invade and/or damage your barrel.
-Remember after these barrels are filled with water, there are not many way you can move them around so barrels movers would be ideal if you later on want to move the barrel to another location or indoor for over winter.
+To set the barrels up for your water garden or as rain barrels, you should elevate the barrels by placing them on bricks or short lengths of 2x4s beneath them to let the air circulate around the barrels.
+This keeps the water insulated from the ground which will help to prevent your water in your barrels from heating up during the summer or on concrete ground.
+If you set the barrels down on soil, we recommend that you elevate them to reduce the risk of rotting from being in contact with the soil.
+This also will help prevent insect infestation, and deterioration of your barrel.

 For Food Grade Application

-1. Use "Barrelclean" (sodium carbonate) and hottest water to remove tartrate deposits.
-Rinse.
-(PBW and Proxyclean, percarbonate bases cleaners, also work)
+1. Use barrel clean (sodium carbonate) and hot water to remove tartrate deposits, then rinse thoroughly (PBW and proxy clean, per-carbonate base cleaners, also work).

-3. Fill with water and sulfite solution (1 tsp.
-Sulfite and 1 tsp.
-Citric Acid per gallon of water).
+3. Fill the barrel with water and sulfite solution (1 tsp. sulfite and 1 tsp. citric acid per gallon of water).
 Bung tightly.
 Top up weekly, just like it was filled with wine.
 Change solution monthly.

-4. For barrels 30 gallons and up, add 3-5 gallons (10% of volume) of water, only, and add 1/4 cup Sulfite and 1/2 cup Citric Acid.
+4. For barrels 30 gallons and up, add 3-5 gallons (10% of volume) of water, and add 1/4 cup sulfite and 1/2 cup citric acid.
 Bung tightly, roll around, and store standing on one end.
-Roll around and change ends every 2 weeks.
-Change solution every month.
+Roll around and change ends every 2 weeks as well as the solution every month.

 Our private policy for your protection